About Havant Thicket Reservoir

 What else we are doing to safeguard water supplies

 It’s important we make the best use of the supplies we already have, so we can leave as much water as possible in rivers and the ground to support our environment and wildlife.
 Filling the reservoir with water which would normally flow out to sea in winter is one way to do this.
-However, we’re also planning to become more efficient with our existing supplies, as discussed below.
+However, we’re also planning to become more efficient with our existing supplies, such as by further reducing leaks and supporting our customers to use water more efficiently, including providing them with smart water meters, so they understand how much they're using.
+You can read our new Water Resources Management Plan for 2025-75 for more details.

 Ask us a question